adsh16/dish-nutrient-simplifier/readme.md

 <h1 align="center">DishIT: A Web-Based Nutritional Analysis Tool</h1>

 DishIT is a full-stack web application that simplifies complex nutritional data into actionable insights.
 By leveraging a robust dataset from the USDA FoodData Central and integrating advanced algorithms, DishIT empowers users to analyze recipes, explore nutrient-dense ingredients, and optimize their dietary choices.
+Visit our site using this [link](https://dish-nutrient-simplifier-cn9t.vercel.app)

 ## Features